singlestore-labs/singlestoredb-python/docs/_build/html/_sources/api.rst.txt

 Connections
 -----------

-The `connect` function is the primary entry point for the SingleStore package.
+The :func:`connect` function is the primary entry point for the SingleStore package.
 It connects to a SingleStore database using either `DB-API <https://peps.python.org/pep-0249/>`_ compliant parameters, or a connection string in the form of a URL.